M1ck0/css-grid/README.md

 This will install necessary package that is required for compiling `scss` code to pure `css` code.

 Command `npm run watch` is used to compile `css-grid.scss` to `css-grid.css`.
-It is triggered on every code in `css-grid.scss` and updates `css-grid.css` with the latest changes so you can include `css-grid.css` in your project and see all the changes live.
+It is triggered on every code in `css-grid.scss` and updates `css-grid.css` with the latest changes, so you can include `css-grid.css` in your project and see all the changes live.

 After you're done, command `npm run build` compiles `css-grid.scss` to `css-grid.min.css` which should be used in production as it strips all spaces,